Key Insights

 Put cash down and get pre-approved

-Another way to impress sellers is to show that you have a substantial down payment, and that a lender has pre-approved you for a loan.
-Each of these steps display that you are a lower-risk buyer, and the seller and their agent may feel more comfortable with you than someone who hasn’t done their lending homework.
-We’ll work with your mortgage loan officer or your financial planner to ensure you’re making a strong but safe offer.
+Another way to impress sellers is to show that you have a substantial down payment and that a lender has pre-approved you for a loan.
+Both of these steps display that you are a lower-risk buyer, and the seller and their agent may feel more comfortable with you than someone who hasn’t done their lending homework.

 Offer better timing

 One last way to stand out in multiple offers is to offer the seller a beneficial path to closing.
-If we know the homeowner is hoping to sell the home immediately, it would benefit you to offer a closing with a month or even a few weeks.
+If the homeowner is hoping to sell the home immediately, it would benefit you to offer a closing that could take place within a month or even a few weeks.
 If the seller is waiting on a new construction home that won’t be ready for 60 – 90 days, offer a delayed closing.
-When multiple bids are close, these types of generosities can make all the difference.
+When multiple bids are close, these tactics can make all the difference.

 Starting out